 1) The principle of universality, according to which the civil status registration covers all residents of the country and all events/facts that take place in the territory of the country.

 2) The principle of territoriality, which includes two possible criteria for drawing up a civil status act:

 – the place of occurrence an event/fact (event-based system)

 – the place of residence of the person concerned (person-based system)

 These two criteria are not mutually exclusive.

-5) The principle of the limited availability of civil status acts means that only persons with a legal interest have access to civil status registers (in Germany, Belgium, France, Italy, Spain, the Netherlands, Poland, the Czech Republic, Slovakia, Switzerland, Russia).
+4) The principle of the limited availability of civil status acts means that only persons with a legal interest have access to civil status registers (in Germany, Belgium, France, Italy, Spain, the Netherlands, Poland, the Czech Republic, Slovakia, Switzerland, Russia).
 On the contrary, in England and Wales, the principle of accessibility of civil status registers applies.
 So everyone has a right of access and obtaining a copy by paying a fee.

 In a number of countries, the birth record reflects all subsequent events in a person’s life: marriage/ divorce, incapacity, presumption of death, death (in Belgium, Spain, Italy, France, Switzerland).

 Court registries of marriage contracts operate in Germany (Güterrechtsregister) and the Netherlands (Article 166 of the Civil Code).
 In the Netherlands, the Court of First Instance of The Hague maintains a register of court decisions establishing incapacity, relevant court decisions are also published in court bulletins (Art.
 390, 391 of the Civil Code).
 In Italy, there are also court registries of decisions on incapacity (Art.
 455, 432 of the Civil Code).
 In Spain, the civil status registry includes a separate book of incapable persons (Art.
 214, 218, 219 of the Civil Code; Art.
 1.5, 8 of the Regulation on Civil Status).